FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 * Client certificates
 * Webhooks which receive a token and can validate access

-There's also an impersonation option, which allows users to "take on" the identity of other users to test access.
+There's also an impersonation option, which allows users to "take on" the identity of other users, to test access or otherwise troubleshoot.

-Once these users are authenticated information about them, such as username, group, and resources requested is made available to [Kubernetes authorizers](https://kubernetes.io/docs/reference/access-authn-authz/authorization/).
-These are again well documented, but support the following methods of determining access:
+Once users are authenticated, information about them, such as username, group, and resources requested, is available to [Kubernetes authorizers](https://kubernetes.io/docs/reference/access-authn-authz/authorization/).
+These are again well documented, but support the following methods of determining access to partcular resources:

-* ABAC: policies are combined and evaluated
+* ABAC: where policies are combined and evaluated
-* RBAC: roles associated with the user control
+* RBAC: where roles associated with the user control access
-* Webhooks, which fire to a known destination; the response is what decides access
+* Webhooks, which fire to a known destination; the response is what determines access

-If relying on external sources to determine your access, such as an OIDC server or webhooks, ensure you have an escape hatch which doesn't depend on that external source to modify the configuration of your cluster.
+If relying on external sources to determine user resource access, such as an OIDC server or webhooks, you'll want to make sure you have another means of authentication independent of that external source.
+This allows you to modify the configuration of your cluster when those external resources are unavailable.

 ## Application Auth

-When you have containers running in pods on Kubernetes, there are levels of authentication entirely above the infrastructure level outlined in the previous section.
+When you have containers running on Kubernetes, there are another two types of authentication entirely different from infrastructure outlined above.

-IMAGE
+{% include _image.liquid src="/assets/img/advice/types-kubernetes-auth/todo-application-diagram.png" alt="Diagram of todo application in kubernetes." class="img-fluid" figure=false %}

-For instance, if you are running the todo application diagrammed above, you must ensure that Alice has access to Alice's todos and Bob has access to Bob's todos.
-But this authentication and authorization decision making happens at the level of the todos application and has nothing to do with the nodes and Kubernetes API access.
+For instance, if you are running a todo application like the one diagrammed above, you need to make sure a user Alice has access to Alice's todos and a user Bob has access to Bob's todos, but neither Alice nor Bob should have access to the other's data.

+This authentication and authorization happens within the todos application and it has nothing to do with the access decisions around nodes and Kubernetes API.

-There are two common types of authentication at the application level:
+There are two common types of authentication within the application:

-* mutual TLS
-* token based authentication

-## Mutual TLS
+* service to service communication
+* user initiated requests

+## Service to Service Communication

+You want to lock down communication between the constituent parts of your application.
+You have a few options, but a choice is mutual TLS.
+Mutual TLS uses in client x.509 certificates and the TLS protocol to authenticate and authorize different parts of your system.

+Consider the application below.

+{% include _image.liquid src="/assets/img/advice/types-kubernetes-auth/todo-application-diagram.png" alt="Diagram of todo application in kubernetes." class="img-fluid" figure=false %}

-Mutual TLS is based on the idea of client certificates.
-Suppose the reminders service needs to request information from the todos service to send a notice for every user with a todo due date in the next 24 hours.
-You'll want to ensure two things:
+Suppose the reminders service needs information from the todos service.
+There's a new feature being built.
+The reminders service will send an email to every user who has a todo with a due date falling in the next 24 hours.
+Therefore the reminders service needs to query the todos service.

+When building this feature, you'll want to ensure:

 * that the reminders service can access the data it needs
 * that the todos service isn't open to any unauthorized access

-Because it is the reminders service that is making the request, mutual TLS is a good solution.
+Because the reminders service is making the request, mutual TLS is a good solution.
 Each service can have a certificate and they can mutually verify them.

-This can be done manually, but a far simpler solution is to use a service mesh such as Istio or Linkerd.
+This can be done manually, but a far simpler solution is to use a service mesh such as Istio or Linkerd, because they'll take care of the certificate provisioning, the ambassador pods in between your services and the renewals.

-If you are using Istio, you can enable strict mutual TLS authentication using this configuration:
+If you are using Istio, enable strict mutual TLS authentication using this configuration:

 ```yaml
 apiVersion: security.istio.io/v1beta1